ArgonDesign/alogic/doc/control.md

 - `while` loop statement
 - `loop` loop statement

-Loops with a `let` clause are control statements the same way as the loops themselves.
+Loops with a `let` clause are control statements in the same way as the loops themselves.

 Some statements are unambiguously combinatorial statements.
 These are listed